mingzhao1103/Covid19_R/README.md

 ### The Effects of Booster on Weekly New Cases at the County Level in the U.S

+Goal

-The goal of this project is to examine the relationship between booster rate and weekly new COVID-19 cases at the county level.
+- To examine the relationship between booster rate and weekly new COVID-19 cases at the county level.

 Outline